ThomasHezard/RealTimeAudioProcessing/README.md

 Please refer to the [README.md file](S2-CPP_OfflineAudioProcessor/README.md) inside the [`S2-CPP_OfflineAudioProcessor`](S2-CPP_OfflineAudioProcessor) directory for detailed explanation.

 ### 🧑‍🎤  S3.
-Integration inside a real-time application: [`S3-JUCE_AudioLoop`](S3-JUCE_AudioLoop)
+Integration inside a real-time application: [`S3-JUCE_AudioLoop`](S3-JUCE_AudioLoop) or [`S3-JUCE_AudioProcessor`](S3-JUCE_AudioProcessor)

 The final step aims at integrate the algorithm in a real-time application.
-More precisely, you will directly integrate the `AudioProcessor` class, the one you modified in the previous step, in a simple application called `AudioLoop`.
+More precisely, you will directly integrate the `AudioProcessor` class, the one you modified in the previous step, in one of the simple applications provided: `AudioLoop` and `AudioProcessor`.

-`AudioLoop` is a simple example of audio real-time application: it captures the audio input of the device, apply a real-time process on the data, and send the modified audio data to the audio output.
+`AudioLoop` is a simple example of audio real-time application with audio input and output: it captures the audio input of the device, applies a real-time process on the data, and sends the modified audio data to the audio output.
 This application is developped using the [JUCE framework](https://juce.com), and can be built for macOS, Linux, Windows, iOS or Android.
+This project requires a microphone, either integrated in your computer or smartphone, or an external microphone with adaquate connection for your system (analog plug, USB microphone or USB audio interface).
+Also, using headphones is strongly recommended to work on this project to avoid larsen effects (audio feedback loop).

-The project is located inside the directory [`S3-JUCE_AudioLoop`](S3-JUCE_AudioLoop).
+The JUCE project is located inside the directory [`S3-JUCE_AudioLoop`](S3-JUCE_AudioLoop).

+`AudioProcessor` is a simple example of audio real-time application with audio output only: it reads an audio file, applies a real-time process on the data, and sends the modified audio data to the audio output.
+This application is developped using the [JUCE framework](https://juce.com), and can be built for macOS, Linux or Windows.
+The JUCE project is located inside the directory [`S3-JUCE_AudioProcessor`](S3-JUCE_AudioProcessor).

-Please refer to the [README.md file](S3-JUCE_AudioLoop/README.md) inside the [`S3-JUCE_AudioLoop`](S3-JUCE_AudioLoop) directory for detailed explanation.
+Please refer to the [S3-JUCE_AudioLoop/README.md file](S3-JUCE_AudioLoop/README.md) or [S3-JUCE_AudioProcessor/README.md file](S3-JUCE_AudioProcessor/README.md) for detailed explanation.